Special Condition and Professional Judgment

 The information contained on this page is specific to Empire State College students.

-Several specific circumstances exist that allow expected income instead of previous year income to be used to calculate a student's eligibility for a federal Pell grant.
+Several specific circumstances exist that allow current year expected income instead of previous year income to be used to calculate a student's eligibility for a federal Pell grant.
 These conditions accommodate certain situations where a family's financial circumstances would be worse in the application year than in the previous year.

 Expected year income or adjusted base year income will be used in a student's Pell grant eligibility calculation only if the student (or student's parent if dependent) meets a specific special condition.
 Students should provide appropriate documentation.
 The Financial Aid office's decision is final and cannot be appealed to the Department of Education.